emmaconnor/moria/README.md

 ## Examples

 Moria can manipulate complicated in-memory C datastructures using high-level python objects.
-For example, take the following linked list of user data:
+For example, take the following C declaration for a linked list of user data:

 ```
 struct user